KotoLLC/peacenik/docs/install-user-hub.md

 # Installing a user hub server

-If you would like to run your own network, instead of using koto.at, you can use either docker-compose or kubernetes.
+If you would like to run your own network, instead of using koto.at, and the koto mobile apps, you can install everything by yourself using either docker-compose or kubernetes.

 ## Docker compose